 Permit to cut down, prune or replant tree

 Would you like to prune, replant (move) or cut down a tree?
-You usually need an all-in-one permit.
+You usually need an environment and planning permit.

 A ‘tree’ is understood as a regular tree, conifer, holly or a large shrub (bush).